 Moreover, physical servers are also just more powerful.
 They can have anywhere from 2 to 20 processors running simultaneously, making it possible to process astonishing amounts of data at incredibly fast speeds.
 Since virtualization isn’t being used, VPNs have more control over how resources are portioned and can optimize them on the fly if necessary.
 When it comes to virtual vs physical servers, performance isn’t even close.

-This also leads into another benefit of physical servers: the ability to customize them.
+This also leads to another benefit of physical servers: the ability to customize them.
 Since your VPN owns the servers, they can configure them any way they see fit.
 This allows them to tailor their service to their customer base.
-If there’s a demand for more P2P-enabled servers, for example, it’s possible to adjust settings to integrate that in a way that would be much more difficult on a virtual server.

 Drawbacks of Physical Servers